Binx742742/WNYPlantConservation/README.md

 1. Two day information stream and UI via large language model interface.
    - Prompted questions by AI for easy user engagement (location, season, time of day, etc) to gather various meta data for the data base data is then sent to the data base, and the data base returns back via LLM key information around the plant in question (how rare it is, "This plant is rare and endangered, do not pick, and if possible gather or spread seeds", medicinal uses, traditional native uses and lore, etc.

+#Longterm roadmap
+Over time the app and data base will evolve to merge with larger organizations databases around medicinal plant conservation such as United Plant Savers and others, so that it it can participate in a decentralized stream of citizen science, education, and conservation.

+Data created by the app will be used to initiate funding for repopulation projects to revitalize medicinal plant populations locally and globally for future generations of biotechnology and traditional herbal medicine pracitictioners.